-Debbie Williams (Council Colleague Member)
+Debbie Williams (Council Colleague Member and Senate)

 Hi, I'm Debbie.
 I'm from Chandlers Ford in Hampshire and I love our community.
 I've been a Guide Leader for 5 years.
 It's amazing watching girls grow in confidence as they tackle activities they thought they couldn't achieve.
 I chair the executive committee for my son's Scouts group and am chair of governors at our local school.